 The School Council achieves outcomes through:

 - Engaging contractors is an important part of Drysdale Primary School play a pivotal role in the success of our school and our students.

 The current School Council members for Drysdale Primary School are:

 - President: Julie Penfold

 - Members: Emma Powell, Kate Lockhart, Miquel Trujillo Coll, Matthew Adamis, Kate Wojcik, Nic Alonso, Rebecca Hoyne, Tara van Winkel

 School Council has a range of subcommittees and school councillors join one of the subcommittees.
 Each subcommittee meets twice a term and reports to School Council making recommendations within their area of responsibility.

-- Community – Shane Kennedy, Kylie King, Julie Penfold, Kate Lockhart – The representatives for this committee are responsible for reporting on significant events and upcoming opportunities within the school community.
+- Community – Shane Kennedy, Julie Penfold, Kate Lockhart – The representatives for this committee are responsible for reporting on significant events and upcoming opportunities within the school community.
 This committee incorporates the Drysdale Market, the Parent Fundraising Group, Kids Matter and Wellbeing.

-- Environment – Rebecca Hoyne, Kate Lockhart, Stephine Davey – This subcommittee is responsible for the maintenance of the grounds and buildings, ensuring they are in a safe and tidy condition, sometimes through working bees.
+- Environment – Rebecca Hoyne, Kate Lockhart, Stephanie Davey – This subcommittee is responsible for the maintenance of the grounds and buildings, ensuring they are in a safe and tidy condition, sometimes through working bees.
 This sub-committee carries out planning for projects of improvements and works closely with the Finance Committee in monitoring the use of funds in School Council reserves.